mwaskom/PyROI/doc/source/extracting_data.rst

     Source Image Exists -- No

-Just note that this information does not track when your atlas or source images are out of data relative to your config file.
+Just note that this information does not track when your atlas or source images are out of date relative to your config file.
 In other words, if you add regions to an atlas dictionary, or add constrasts to the paradigm you're extracting from, (for example), printing the atlas will report that the atlas and source images exist even though they should be recreated.